 1) Asset titling and beneficiary designation forms

 Name beneficiaries for any retirement accounts (such as IRAs and 401k plans), life insurance contracts and annuities.
 At your death, named beneficiaries will receive the assets directly.
 Your last will and testament does not control the distribution of any of these assets as long as each has a named beneficiary.
-Make sure to revisit the beneficiary designations as you experience life changes, such as birth of children, marriage, divorce or death of a beneficiary.
+Revisit the beneficiary designations as you experience life changes, such as birth of children, marriage, divorce or death of a beneficiary.

 2) Last will and testament

 This is the main document that spells out how you want your assets and personal belongings distributed at the time of death.
-If everything is titled properly and in trust, the will directs everything else.
-The trust and beneficiaries supersede what is in the will (and avoids probate).
+If all your financial assets are in trusts or retirement accounts with beneficiaries, your last will and testament only controls non-financial property.
 The will names an “executor” or “representative” to manage the process.
 If you have minor children, the will names a guardian in the unlikely event both parents are deceased before a child reaches the age of majority (18 in most states).
 The court process of settling an estate is called probate.
-Because it can take time, is unpredictable, public, and can be expensive, many people seek to avoid probate by placing many of their financial assets in trusts.
-Retirement accounts, and life insurance products like annuities also avoid probate and can provide benefits similar to a trust.
+Because it can take time, is unpredictable, public, and can be expensive, many people seek to avoid probate by placing their financial assets in trusts.
+Retirement accounts and life insurance products like annuities also avoid probate and can provide benefits similar to a trust.

 People with significant assets outside their retirement plans often establish a trust to hold their assets such as bank accounts, brokerage accounts, real estate and other investments.
 The most common trust is a revocable or living trust.
-For legal and tax purposes, it is almost invisible while you are living; the assets can be bought, sold, spent, etc. as if you owned them in your name.
+For legal and tax purposes, it is almost invisible while you are living.
+The assets can be bought, sold, spent, etc., as if you owned them in your name.
 But at your death, anything in the trust avoids probate and instead passes to those named in the trust.
 Assets could go directly to heirs or could stay in the trust and be distributed, over time, on a schedule the trust sets out.
-At your death, the revocable trust has become irrevocable.
+At your death, the revocable trust becomes irrevocable.

 If your situation is complex and you have a large net worth, you may also set up irrevocable trusts during your lifetime.
 Benefits may include saving estate tax (the tax payable upon a person’s death) or protection from legal actions.